 For many, having a natural pregnancy after a marriage is what’s most important.
 In this case, it’s important to know your carrier status before marriage.

-All diseases that are included in the Eugene carrier screen are:
+All conditions that are included in the Eugene carrier screen are:

-If two people are carriers for the same condition, there’s a one in four chance that their children would have the disease.What specific disease are tested?
+If two people are carriers for the same condition, there’s a one in four chance that their children would have the condition.What specific conditions are tested?

-For x-linked conditions the sex of the parent who passes on the variant influences the risk for the children.What specific disease are tested?
+For x-linked conditions the sex of the parent who passes on the variant influences the risk for the children.What specific conditions are tested?

 Professor David Amor